ilia-pavlov/Ilia-Pavlov/README.md

   You're welcome here!
 Tons playground coding, tasks, and of course automation architecture solutions.
 On Java and Python and coming up more soon on Swift.
 </dl>

-Also check my Youtube channel [24 steps Software QA Engineer](https://www.youtube.com/channel/UCtTMh7w0ifPUVD1atOfQimQ) for hack and tricks.
+Also check my Youtube channel [24 steps SDET's notes](https://www.youtube.com/channel/UCtTMh7w0ifPUVD1atOfQimQ) for hack and tricks.